appsinacup/godot-rapier-physics-docs/docs/progress.md

 sidebar_position: 4
 ---

-# Implementation Progress
+# Feature List (Updated Nov 2025)

-This plugin is still being developed.
  See the tables below to get an idea of what status it is in.

 ## Godot Features